mahan201/Encryption-App-Mobile/README.md

 # Encryption Mobile App
-The Mobile application for my [Windows encryption program.](https://github.com/mahan201/Encryption-Program-Desktop) Developed using Xamarin and C# and is compatible with Androind and iOS.
+The Mobile application for my [Windows encryption program.](https://github.com/mahan201/Encryption-Program-Desktop) Developed using Xamarin and C# and is compatible with Android and iOS.

 # Features